luma/ts-project-starter/README.md

 This is a project starter for a NodeJs project.
 It uses Typescript, Babel, Jest, Eslint, and Prettier.

-It implements a simple [HTTP 2](https://en.wikipedia.org/wiki/HTTP/2) server that responds to every request with "Hello World".
+It implements a simple [HTTP2](https://en.wikipedia.org/wiki/HTTP/2) server that responds to every request with "Hello World".

 This exists because I'm tired of having to recreate this everytime I start a new